 The goal for your child’s social/emotional development is to achieve a sense of self, take responsibility for self and others while behaving in a pro-social way.

-Language Development – A five or six year old’s language is quite mature and similar to speaking with an adult.
+Language Development – A 5 year old’s language is quite mature and similar to speaking with an adult.
 They are using expressive words and are able to give great detail and length to their story or information.
 A variety of reading and writing activities are used to further children’s language development such as identifying and forming upper and lower case letters, phonics, comprehension skills, oral language skills, journals, stories, interactive charts, poetry, rhymes, finger plays, songs, and guided reading.
-The Scott Foresman Reading Program serves as a foundation for lessons with this class.
+The Scott Foresman Reading Program is introduced for lessons with this class.

 The goal for your child’s language development is to be able to listen, speak, and begin to make sense of written language.

 Physical Development – 5 year old children have greater fine and gross motor control than ever before.
 You will likely see them writing their letters with ease and riding bikes with control.
 This class continues to develop their fine motor skills through writing, drawing, coloring, tracing, cutting, weaving, lacing, play-dough, manipulating small learning materials such as puzzle pieces, pegboards, Unifix cubes, Legos, and Geoboards.
 Gross motor skills are enhanced through creative movement, bouncing, catching and throwing balls and beanbags, running, skipping, hopping, jumping, climbing, balancing, riding tricycles and crawling through tunnels.

 The goal for your child’s physical development is to be able to achieve both fine and gross motor control of their bodies.